A class of nonergodic interacting particle systems with unique invariant measure: Discretizations

-{\bf Proof: } One verifies the defining properties of a specification which need to be fulfilled to be a useful candidate system of conditional probabilities of an infinite-volume measure.
-To begin with, from the compatibility property of $\g^\Phi$ follows the compatibility property of $\g^{\o'}$ for each fixed $\o'$.
-The quasilocality of $\g^\Phi$ implies that of $\g^{\o'}$ for all $\o'$.
-Since $\g^\Phi$ is proper it is easy to see that $\g^{\o'}$ is proper, where properness means for all finite $\L\subset G$ and $A\subset \O$ measurable and dependent only on sites in $\L^c$ we have $\g^\Phi_\L(A|\cdot)=1_A$.
-Finally the property of non-nullness on the constrained first-layer local spin-spaces (uniform boundedness of local probabilities from below) follows from the positive measure of the sets in the decomposition and the absolute summability of $\Phi$. $\Cox$
+\begin{pf*}{Proof of Lemma~\ref{le2.1}} We verify the defining properties of a specification which need to be fulfilled to be a useful candidate system of conditional probabilities of an infinite-volume measure.
+To begin with, from the compatibility property of $\gamma ^\Phi$ follows the compatibility property of $\gamma ^{\omega '}$ for each fixed $\omega '$.
+The quasilocality of $\gamma ^\Phi$ implies that of $\gamma ^{\omega '}$ for all $\omega '$.
+Since $\gamma ^\Phi$ is proper it is easy to see that $\gamma ^{\omega '}$ is proper, where properness means for all finite $\Lambda \subset G$ and $A\subset{\Omega}$ measurable\vadjust{\goodbreak} and dependent only on sites in $\Lambda ^c$ we have $\gamma ^\Phi_\Lambda (A|\cdot)=1_A$.
+Finally the property of nonnullness on the constrained first-layer local spin-spaces (uniform boundedness of local probabilities from below) follows from the positive measure of the sets in the decomposition and the absolute summability of $\Phi$. \end{pf*}

-We will need to choose the discretization fine enough such that there is only one Gibbs measure which is compatible with this specification, for any $\o'$.
-One way to see that this is always possible and implement this requirement is to use Dobrushin uniqueness theory.
-From general results of the theory also further information about the unique Gibbs measure follows and we will make use of this later.
-We define a uniform Dobrushin matrix $\bar C=(\bar C_{ij} )_{i,j\in G}$ which is associated to the family of specifications $\g^{\o'}$, indexed by $\o'$, by letting their entries be
+We will need to choose the discretization fine enough such that there is only one Gibbs measure which is compatible with this specification, for any $\omega '$.
+One way to see that this is always possible and implement this requirement is to use Dobrushin's uniqueness theory.
+From general results of the theory, further information about the unique Gibbs measure follows, and we will make use of this later.
+We define a uniform Dobrushin matrix $\widebar C=(\widebar C_{ij} )_{i,j\in G}$ which is associated to the family of specifications\vadjust{\goodbreak} $\gamma ^{\omega '}$, indexed by $\omega '$, by letting their entries be

-where $\Vert\cdot\Vert_i$ is the total variational distance at site $i$ between the marginal distributions at site $i$ (for details see \cite{EnKuOp11,Ge11}.)
-Notice that we used another supremum over the discrete configurations and hence the corresponding Dobrushin constant $\bar c:=\sup_i \sum_j \bar C_{ij}$ is uniform in $\o'$.
+where $\Vert\cdot\Vert_i$ is the total variational distance at site $i$ between the marginal distributions at site $i$; for details, see \cite {EnKuOp11,Ge11}.
+Notice that we used another supremum over the discrete configurations and hence the corresponding Dobrushin constant $\bar c:=\sup_i \sum_j \widebar C_{ij}$ is uniform in $\omega '$.

 We will always suppose that the discretization is fine enough such that $\bar c<1$.
-(Later we will even suppose a slightly stronger exponential decay property that will appear in Lemma \ref{Exponential_Regularity_Rotation_Rates}.)
+(Later we will even suppose a slightly stronger exponential decay property that will appear in Lemma~\ref{ExponentialRegularityRotationRates}.)